SimoRihani/jQuery_Portfolio/README.md

 This outputs an IP address you can use to locally test and another that can be used on devices connected to your network.

+###Useful links

+- A demonstration of the client side : https://www.youtube.com/watch?v=g4eWmH3QEk4&feature=youtu.be